IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/the-git-based-development-process-for-mainframe-development.md

 2. For each work item, a feature branch is created according to pre-defined naming conventions, allowing the assigned developers to have a copy of the codebase on which they can work in isolation from other concurrent development activities.

 3. To start making the necessary modifications for their development task, developers create a copy of the Git repository on their local workstations through the clone operation of Git.
 To synchronize their local Git repository, with the central Git repository they fetch or pull updates into their local clone of the repository.
-With this process developers make the feature branch available in their local clone.[^6]
+With this process, developers make the feature branch available in their local clone (feature branches created locally can then be pushed to the central Git server).

 4. They use the Dependency Based Build (DBB) *User Build* facility of their integrated development environment (IDE) to validate the changes before committing the changes to their branch and pushing the updates to the central Git repository.